gracepei1123/Halloween-ghost/README.md

 # Halloween-ghost
-print('Halloween 2023 in other country, draw by myself and GPT')
+Halloween 2023 in other country, draw by myself and GPT.